sifatulrabbi/openai-py-playground/README.md

 Testing out OpenAI and Langchain features with Python

-# Agent Prototype 001

-- Is able answer to human messages like a human.
-- When asked is able to send booking links to their clients.
-- If the provided information is not enough then is able to request information form the user.
+# PA (personal assistant) Bot

+- Answers questions related to the person.
+- Can describe where the person excels at (for employers).
+- Can send personalized emails on behalf of the site visitor to the person.
+- Describe different personal projects of the person in details and also provide the links.